-Community Resilience & Livelihoods Project (CRLP)
+Community Resilience & Livelihoods Project

-We visited 335 sub-projects, monitoring construction in 240 of them.
-Three-quarters of the 240 sub-projects whose construction we monitored in 2023 were completed and rated as 'Good' with no security incidents recorded.
+Three-quarters of the 240 sub-projects whose construction monitored in 2023 were completed and rated as 'Good' with minimal negative environmental impacts and no security incidents recorded.
 The Community Development Council (CDC) members we interviewed were highly mobilized, actively engaged in updating beneficiary lists and almost all CDCs met both Entry Criteria for Access (ECAs).
 ECA 1 involves checking the membership of CDCs to assess whether at least 70% of members listed in the UNOPS Management Information System (MIS) are part of, and engaged with, a named CDC.
 ECA 2 checks that women comprise at least 40% of a CDC's membership.